ninanrh/PUI2017_nn1221/HW9_nn1221/HW8_dcr346_review_nn1221.md

 ### HONESTY
 > is the plot honestly reproducing the data or is it deforming it, perhaps to emphasize a point?
 - The plot is reproducing the data honestly as the y axis shows and no distortion.
+Overall, it is a good plot!